8.4 Issues and Trends in Film

 Rising Costs and Big Budget Movies

 Consider James Cameron’s Avatar, released in 2009, which cost close to $340 million, making it one of the most expensive films of all time.
 Where does such an astronomical budget go?
 When weighing the total costs of producing and releasing a film, about half of the money goes to advertising.
 In the case of Avatar, the film cost $190 million to make and around $150 million to market (Sherkat-Massoom, 2010; Keegan, 2009).
 Of that $190 million production budget, part goes toward above-the-line costs, the expenditures negotiated before filming begins, and part to below-the-line costs, those costs that generally remain fixed.
 Above-the-line costs include screenplay rights; salaries for the writer, producer, director, and leading actors; and salaries for directors’, actors’, and producers’ assistants.
 Below-the-line costs include the salaries for nonstarring cast members and technical crew, use of technical equipment, travel, locations, studio rental, and catering (Tirelli).
 For Avatar, the reported $190 million doesn’t include money for research and development of 3-D filming and computer-modeling technologies required to put the film together.
 Factoring in those costs, the total movie budget balloons closer to $500 million (Keegan).
-Fortunately for 20th Century Fox, Avatar made a profit over these expenses in box-office sales alone, raking in $750 million domestically (which made it the highest-grossing domestic movie of all time, a title now held by Star Wars: The Force Awakens) in the first six months after its release (Box Office Mojo, 2010).
+Fortunately for 20th Century Fox, Avatar made a profit over these expenses in box-office sales alone, raking in $750 million domestically (which made it the highest-grossing domestic movie of all time, a title now held by Star Wars: The Force Awakens, which is, coincidentally, the most expensive film ever made) in the first six months after its release (Box Office Mojo, 2010).

 The Big Budget Flop